High-temperature quantum coherence of spinons in a rare-earth spin chain

 The magnetic doublets of rare earth Kramers ions such as Yb$^{3+}$ in a crystal electric field (CEF) provide a fruitful approach to implementing quantum spin qubits in solids \cite{Awschalom_2018,Zhong_2017,Ruskuc_Nature2022,Beckert_NatPhys2024}.
 Although such a doublet has orbital character imposed by a strong spin-orbit coupling (SOC), it can be represented as a pseudo-spin-1/2, similar to the real spin-1/2 of an unpaired magnetic electron, implementing a quantum qubit.
 Advantageously, the states of a doublet can carry large angular momentum quantum numbers, which suppresses their interaction with magnetic fields of the environment by virtue of selection rules expressing angular momentum conservation \cite{Dirac_book}.
-Hence, such spin qubits can have longer coherence times \cite{Zhong_2017,Ruskuc_Nature2022}.
-Such is the situation of Yb$^{3+}$ ions in a perovskite, YbAlO$_3$ \cite{Wu_PRB2019,Wu_2019,Nikitin_PRB2020}, which we study here.
-Strong SOC (one of the strongest among all lanthanides) combines the spin ($S = 1/2$) and the orbital ($L = 3$) angular momenta of a single hole in the 4$f$ shell of Yb$^{3+}$ into a total angular momentum \bJ\ ($J = 7/2$), effectively quenching the spin degree of freedom by rigidly tying it to the dominant orbital contribution.
+Hence, rare earth spin qubits can have longer coherence times \cite{Zhong_2017,Ruskuc_Nature2022}.
+Such is the situation of Yb$^{3+}$ ions in YbAlO$_3$ \cite{Wu_PRB2019,Wu_2019,Nikitin_PRB2020,Nikitin_NatCom2021}, which we study here.
+Strong SOC (one of the strongest among all lanthanides) combines the spin ($S = 1/2$) and the orbital ($L = 3$) angular momenta of a single hole in the 4$f$ shell of Yb$^{3+}$ into a total angular momentum \bJ\ ($J = 7/2$) state, effectively quenching the spin degree of freedom by rigidly tying it to the dominant orbital contribution.
 This leads to a very simple electronic level structure, which is within the reach of near-infrared or visible photons.
-Consequently, Yb atoms make world's most accurate atomic clocks, highly efficient high-power crystal and fiber lasers, and optical amplifiers, holding the record for femtosecond pulses with highest average power, and are a promising system for optically controlled quantum information applications \cite{Zhong_2017}.
-A chain of coupled Yb spins (doublets) implements a chain of coupled qubits where coherently propagating spinon excitations act to switch the state of each qubit.
+Consequently, Yb atoms make the world's most accurate atomic clocks, highly efficient high-power crystal and fiber lasers and optical amplifiers, and are a promising system for optically controlled quantum information applications \cite{Zhong_2017}.
+A chain of coupled Yb spins (doublets) in YbAlO$_3$ implements a chain of coupled spin qubits where coherently propagating spinon excitations act to switch the state of each qubit, as illustrated in Fig.~\ref{Fig1:Fig1_Exp_Fit_DMRG}(A1).